This page includes the following sections:

-And by the way, to be clear – this is a personal blog/website and does not reflect views/policies of my current employer, the National Security Archive, a non-governmental, privately funded research institute.
+And by the way, to be clear – this is a personal blog/website and does not reflect views/policies of my current employer, or past employers.
 This is just me, EmaBee, here.
 Everything I do on this blog is independent of my work for my current employer.
 As someone who is passionate about their work, I love what I do and I do what I love, so personal and professional interests often overlap.

 Questions?
 Concerns?
 Suggestions?
 Just want to say “Hey”?